HappyFrowl/documentation/Linux/StorageManagement.md

 - **Symbolic (Soft) Link**
     - A link to another file name.
-    - Can span across different file systems.
+    - Can span across different filesystems.
     - Akin to shortcuts in Windows.
-    - Useful for linking files between file systems.
+    - Useful for linking files between filesystems.
     - Create soft links with `ln -s <sourcefile> <destfile>`.

 ### File localization